Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Background

 Formally, we model the process as a directed tree $\mathcal{T} = (N^P \cup N^R, E)$ with disjoint node sets of \emph{planning nodes} $N^P$ and \emph{research nodes} $N^R$.

 A planning node $n^P$ decomposes a query $q^n$ into a finite set of subqueries:

-Here, $q^n$ can be either the initial query or a subquery generated by a previous planning node.
-Each $q^n_j \in n^P(q^n)$ instantiates a research node $n^R(q^n_j)$.
-The value $b_n = |n^P(q^n)|$ is the \emph{breadth} chosen at that level.
+Here, $q^n$ can be either the initial query or a previously decomposed subquery.
 The tree root is therefore the planning node $n^P_0$ that receives the initial query $q$.
+The number of decomposed subqueries $b_n = |n^P(q^n)|$ is defined as the \emph{breadth} at this research level.